vijpandaturtle/robotic-arm-pick-and-place/writeup_template.md

 side_b = sqrt(pow(sqrt(Wx**2 + Wy**2) - 0.35,2) + pow((Wz - 0.75),2))
 ```
 The terms 0.35 and 0.75 are the distance to be subtracted because the co-ordinates of wrist are calculated with respect to the base frame.
 Finding the angles of the triangle is easy, with the use of the cosine rule.
 Acoording to the above parameters, I have calculated values of thetas 1-3.
 For deriving theta 4-6, I used equations provided in the euler angles of rotation matrix section.
-All of the above can be found in my script.
 Below, are the equations for thetas1-6

 ```python
 # Angles for end-effector position